DATA-DOG/go-sqlmock/README.md

 interface, you will need to switch it to a pointer struct type.
 Also, **sqlmock.Rows** were used to implement **driver.Rows** interface, which was not required or useful for mocking and was removed.
 Hope it will not cause issues.

+## Looking for maintainers

+I do not have much spare time for this library and willing to transfer the repository ownership to person or an organization motivated to maintain it.
+Open up a conversation if you are interested.
+See #230.

 ## Install

     go get github.com/DATA-DOG/go-sqlmock